jarkkokovala/distsys19/project3/README.md

 * The second part describes the alarm on/on operation.
 Similar to back light alarm can fire from any watch state and it's independent from main watch functionality.
 * The third part describes the main watch functionality.

+The topLeftPressed event is not displayed in the chart since it has no functionality attached to it.
+Releasing the top left button alternates between chrono and time display mode.
+Pressing the button does nothing.

 ![Digital watch](./digital_watch.png)

 The original state chart for the digital watch is displayed above.
 The state chart may not be one-to-one with the implementation.
 Due to time-constraints for the project implementation-time changes may not be reflected in the state chart.